blanc1a/quote-generator/README.md

 - Fetch random quotes from a local Mock API.
 - Display the quotes on the web page.
 - Customizable styling to enhance the user experience.
+- I have added my own feature, independent of the task: the background images adjust to the quotes from the movies

+## Disclaimer

+The images used are free to use and from the sites Unsplash and wallpapers.com - but are used only for personal reasons and for learning purposes.